LIDR-academy/AI4Devs-LTI-extended/documentation/DataModel.md

 **Fields:**
 - `id`: Unique identifier for the work experience record (Primary Key)
-- `company`: Name of the company or organization
+- `company`: Name of the company or organization (max 100 characters)
-- `position`: Job title or position held
+- `position`: Job title or position held (max 100 characters)
-- `description`: Description of responsibilities and achievements (optional)
+- `description`: Description of responsibilities and achievements (optional, max 200 characters)
 - `startDate`: Start date of the work experience
 - `endDate`: End date of the work experience (optional, null if current)
 - `candidateId`: Foreign key referencing the Candidate

+**Validation Rules:**
+- Company name is required and cannot exceed 100 characters
+- Position is required and cannot exceed 100 characters
+- Description is optional but cannot exceed 200 characters if provided
+- Start date is required and must be in valid date format
+- End date is optional but must be valid if provided

 **Relationships:**
 - `candidate`: Many-to-one relationship with Candidate model